argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 Specify a workspace where the dataset will be created.
 Check your workspaces in ["My settings"](/user_settings).
 If you want to create a new workspace, check the [docs](https://docs.argilla.io/en/latest/getting_started/installation/configurations/workspace_management.html).

 Create a Dataset with two labels ("sadness" and "joy").
-Don't forget to replace "<your-workspace>" with the workspace you want to use.
-In this example, we are using a task template, check the docs to [create a fully custom dataset](https://docs.argilla.io/en/latest/practical_guides/create_update_dataset/create_dataset.html).
+Don't forget to replace "<your-workspace>".
+Here, we are using a task template, check the docs to [create a fully custom dataset](https://docs.argilla.io/en/latest/practical_guides/create_update_dataset/create_dataset.html).

 ```python
 dataset = rg.FeedbackDataset.for_text_classification(